microsoft/nnfusion/artifacts/README.md

     ```
     apt install ttf-mscorefonts-installer
     ```
+* It is recommended to use a 4K monitor when you plotting the figure, as the gnuplot scripts might produce unligned figures in a non-4K monitor.

 So far, you are ready to run NNFusion.
 Besides, if you want to run the evaluation in your native enviroment and build everything from scratch, please follow [README_DEPENDENCY.md](README_DEPENDENCY.md) and install each of them step by step.
 We recommend to use a Ubuntu 16.04 environment.